aryasharifi764/Data-Analysis-Report/README.md

 How to reproduce the analysis:
 1. Download this repository
-2. Open loans_analysis.ipynb in Google Colab
+2. Open Data_Report.ipynb in Google Colab
 3. Ensure loans_dataset.csv is available in Colab
 4. Run all cells in order from top to bottom